- Industry-relevant curriculum, delivered online or on-site lectures.

 Minimum eligibility to apply: Applicants must be employed professionals working in Engineering organisations, and holding B.E./ B.Tech. or equivalent in relevant domains with at least 60% aggregate marks.
-Minimum 1 year of work experience in relevant domains is required to apply.
+Minimum 1 year of work experience after the completion of the degree in relevant domains is required to apply.

 The programme is designed for engineering professionals holding BE/ B.Tech. or equivalent in domains such as Mechanical, Electrical, Electronics, Computer Science, etc., and working in:

 - Industries such as Automotive, Heavy Engineering, Equipment Manufacturing, Precision Engineering, etc.